Rossi DCE Garage Epoxy Floor

 If you as the client were told that and want to make sure, just ask them for THEIR data sheet in order to prove it.

 Well, we’re NOT telling you what to do, but would you believe someone that says something that they refuse to prove it?

-Question #12 – What about the cool epoxy floor with the waves and clouds and beautiful swirls?
+Question #12 – And the cool epoxy floor with the waves and swirls?

-In short, if you keep your garage close 99% of the time OR due to where your garage is facing, it gets virtually no sunlight, then sure, it’s a good option.
+In short, if you keep your garage close 99% of the time OR due to where your garage is facing, it gets virtually no sunlight, then sure, it may be a good option.

 Did we miss anything?

-Please contact us if you have any additional questions, comments, or concerns.
+Let us know if you have any additional questions, comments, or concerns.